Hong Kong shoppers snap up rice and noodles as coronavirus fears mount

 Health officials are trying to trace people who had traveled on the ship, many of whom disembarked in Hong Kong in January.

-Reporting by Donny Kwok, Greg Torode, Pak Yiu, Jessie Pang and Clare Jim; Writing by Farah Master; editing by Nick Macfie
+Reporting by Donny Kwok, Greg Torode, Pak Yiu, Jessie Pang and Clare Jim; Additional reporting by Ben Blanchard in Taipei; Writing by Farah Master; editing by Nick Macfie